 About the Author

 Jeff Lockyer is the Lead Pastor of Southridge Community Church, a multi-site movement where each location serves a community need in their part of the Niagara Region.
-He is passionate about leadership development, serving as the Chair of the Board of Willow Creek Association Canada and co-hosting The Global Leadership Summit's GLS Podcast.
+He is passionate about leadership development, serving as the Chair of the Board of Global Leadership Network Canada and co-hosting The Global Leadership Summit's GLS Podcast.
 A former national team runner, Jeff lives in St. Catharines with his wife Becky and three children.